 Domestic travellers unlike overseas travellers tend to be drawn more towards alternative accommodation and family-friendly experiences.
 Hotels provide a great solution for a couple days stay in urban areas, whereas Airbnbs on the other hand provide a versatile selection of home-like accommodation in a range of different urban and regional settings.
 These are some of the reasons why interest in Airbnb has been impacted less and recovered faster than interest in hotels.
 The best example of this can be seen in Google search trends.
 When the initial set of restrictions were lifted in June search volume for Airbnb increased by more than 3x compared to the month before, while searches for Booking.com increased by only 2x.

 In line with these numbers we have seen an immediate strong uptick in booking volume across all of our portfolio in vacation areas.
 For example, bookings in our Cairns portfolio nearly doubled once the initial restrictions were lifted and remained stable even after they were reintroduced.
 We’ve also seen guests book both near-term trips, as well as trips with longer booking lead times, including those that fall over Christmas and New Years.

 These numbers indicate some very interesting prospects and highlight how changes to the way we live, work and travel are reshaping the world.
 Wherever there is change, there is opportunity.
-If you are eager to learn more, feel free to schedule a call with one of our property consultants.
+If you are eager to learn more about Hometime Airbnb managers, feel free to schedule a call with one of our property consultants.